stephnan/boodle/README.md

 You can now browse at `http://localhost:8080` and interact with boodle.

-The included `boodle.service` is a basic [systemd unit](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) that executes `deploy.sh` to update, build and run boodle automatically when I start/restart my home server.
+The included `etc/boodle.service` is a basic [systemd unit](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) that executes `etc/deploy.sh` to update, build and run boodle automatically when I start/restart my home server.

 ## Tests